visdesignlab/upset2/README.md

 To add a test, add a `.spec.ts` file to `e2e-tests`.
 For information on how to use playwright, please see the [playwright documentation](https://playwright.dev/docs/writing-tests).

+## Storybook development

+Storybook can be used to test development of UpSet 2.0 as a react component.
+To run storybook, run `cd packages/upset` from the project root directory.
+Then, run `yarn storybook`.
+This will run `Upset.stories.tsx`, which opens a browser tab for the storybook.
+This will render the react component of UpSet with the simpsons dataset and stripped of any attribute or settings rendering.

+A new story can be added by adding a `{name}.stories.tsx` file to `packages/upset/stories/`.
+New data can be added to the `data` subfolder in the same directory.

 ## Developer Documentation Guidelines

 When adding a new feature, ensure that your additions are well documented following [JSDoc style annotations](https://www.typescriptlang.org/docs/handbook/jsdoc-supported-types.html).
+Also, please add testing via Playwright, outlined in [#end-to-end-e2e-testing](#end-to-end-e2e-testing).

 To build the documentation locally, use the command: `yarn doc`.
 The default file output is at `/docs`.